-German court throws out a pair of lawsuits between Apple and SamsungAlex Wagner - Senior News Editor
+German court throws out a pair of lawsuits between Apple and SamsungAlex Wagner - Editorial Director of News and Content

 Considering all of the legal noise going on between Apple and Motorola as of late, some folks may have forgotten that there's another battle waging between Apple and Samsung.
 Today there's been a new development in the German tiff between the latter pair of companies, as Judge Andreas Voss has tossed out two different lawsuits.
 The first of the pair is another 3G/UMTS-related patent case brought against Apple by Samsung, making it the third such suit to be dismissed as of late.

 The other case thrown out by Judge Voss was brought against Samsung by Apple, and is the first of two slide-to-unlock patent suits introduced by the Cupertino firm.
 Interestingly, Florian Mueller of FOSS Patents notes that this patent claim is similar to the one that got Apple a win against Motorola a couple of weeks back.
 The court is expected to hand down a decision on Apple's second slide-to-unlock claim in two weeks.